 Take a Snorkeling Tour

 If you don’t know how to dive or would rather stay near the surface, taking a Playa del Coco snorkeling tour is a great idea.
 You’ll get the experience of sailing in the Bay of Papagayo and seeing the undersea world while close to your boat.
 You’ll swim around many impressive rock formations and even a few ocean caves.
+Or, enjoy a sunset cruise on a catamaran where you can jump in and scan the waters for dolphins, sea turtles, and fish.

 Try Sport Fishing